A few words from those already using EduCare for Sport

-“The NSPCC Child Protection Awareness in Sport is part of our Welcome and Induction for new staff.
+“The Child Protection in Sport & Active Leisure programme is part of our Welcome and Induction for new staff.
 Everyone completes the programme with their first week.
 They like that they can do the training at their own pace and that they can print off their certificate of completion.
 We find EduCare for Sport good value for money and the system very easy to administer and monitor.” - Anne Lovering – Head of Learning and Development, Edinburgh Leisure

 “For someone who manages staff, the online safeguarding courses are perfect.
 They are simple to use, quick and cost effective.
 Putting members of staff through the training is done with ease and minimal hassle.” - Matthew Forsyth – Project & Development Manager, Sport4Life UK